rmhsilva/lispmethods/_posts/2017-01-29-libraries.md

 ## Definitions

+# TODO
+This really needs to be more detailed.
+Link to other articles about packages, in particular, what `CL-USER` is, etc.

 For the purposes of this article, a **library** is a collection of code for doing something specific, designed to be used as part of a larger library or application.